Overview of the Most Important Certifications and Ratings Used in the Built Environment

 EPCs are a mandatory UK legal requirement for all commercial buildings at the point of construction, sale, or lease.
 Under the Minimum Energy Efficiency Standards (MEES), it is unlawful to let a property with an EPC rating below E, with substantial penalties for non‑compliance.
 The regulatory trajectory is tightening: a minimum EPC C will be required from 2027 and a minimum B from 2030.

-EPCs are based on design‑stage modelling rather than actual operational performance, but they remain a foundational compliance obligation for every UK property owner and investor, underpinning transactions, leasing strategy, and long‑term asset planning.
+EPCs are based on design‑stage modelling rather than actual operational performance, but they remain a core regulatory requirement for every UK property owner and investor, underpinning transactions, leasing strategy, and long‑term asset planning.

 9. WELL Building Standard | https://www.wellcertified.com